younrx/CTF_Irek1/README.md

 ### The `verify` command

-When sending the `verify` command, the server answers 'Cmd locked`.
+When sending the `verify` command, the server answers `Cmd locked`.
 This behaviour seems to be due to the certificate verification function described in `extract.c`.
 More information about this function in the section below.

 ## Analysis
 ### The certificate